dotnet/docs-maui/docs/macios/info-plist.md

 ## Edit the information property list source

 Alternatively, the file can be opened in an external editor to edit its XML source.
-The following categories can have keys and values provided to control app configuration:
+The following categories can have keys and values provided to configure the app:

 - Bundle configuration, which configures the basic characteristics of a bundle such as its name, type, and version.
 For more information, see [Bundle configuration](https://developer.apple.com/documentation/bundleresources/information_property_list/bundle_configuration) on developer.apple.com.
 - User interface, which configures an app's scenes, icons, and fonts.
 For more information, see [User interface](https://developer.apple.com/documentation/bundleresources/information_property_list/user_interface) on developer.apple.com.